Jlebours/WikipediaExtractor_Python/README.md

 The previous versions were in Java and now we have to make it in Python.

 ## Getting Started
-clone https://github.com/Jlebours/WikipediaExtractor_Python.git for development and testing purposes.
+Clone https://github.com/Jlebours/WikipediaExtractor_Python.git for development and testing purposes.

 ## Prerequisites
 ### For Users